Thermopneumatic Pixels: Fast, Localized, Robust, Low-Voltage Touch Feedback: Design and Operating Principle

 This actuation strategy admits many possible implementations; here we describe one realization.
 To support scalable fabrication and ease of integration, we employed a simple, layered architecture (Fig.~\ref{fig:concept}B).
 Joule heating is supplied via an active layer, comprising a flexible printed circuit (FPC, 120~$\mu$m thick) with a rectangular cutout of length $L$ and width $w$.
 For the TPPs demonstrated here, $L$ ranges from 2 to 10~mm, and is held constant at $w=$2~mm.
 Two fine, 48~AWG Nickel-Chromium (NiCr) wires are suspended along the length of the cutout (Fig.~\ref{fig:concept}C).
 The wires are electrically connected at one end of the cavity to form a continuous resistive heating element.

 On both sides of the FPC are vinyl-cut and laser-cut layers of polyimide (125~$\mu$m), pyrolytic graphite sheet (PGS, 17~$\mu$m), polysiloxane (PS, 0.8~mm), adhesive, and a compliant polydimethylsiloxane (PDMS) membrane (250~$\mu$m) that functions as the tactile surface.
-The PS layer contains a matching $L \times w$~mm cutout aligned with the FPC cavity.
-Circular apertures in the overlying polyimide and PGS layers create a central opening that permits pressurization of the cavity to deflect the PDMS membrane.
-The effective pixel diameter $D$ is set by a circular cutout in the adhesive layer beneath the PDMS (Fig.~\ref{fig:concept}A).
+The PS layers contain $L \times w$~mm cutouts aligned with the FPC aperture.
+Together these form the cavity.
+Narrow apertures in the overlying polyimide and PGS layers create a central opening that permit pressurization of the cavity to deflect the PDMS membrane.
+The effective pixel diameter $D$, i.e. the diameter of the outward expansion, determined by the circular cutout in the adhesive layer beneath the PDMS (Fig.~\ref{fig:concept}A).
+This parameter may be adjusted.
+Other geometries can also be used.
+Multiple or many resistive heating wires can be used.
 A full list of materials can be found in Appendix \ref{appx:tables}.

+The effective gap distance from the resistive wire(s) to the cavity walls, i.e. the effective air gap size, determines how long heat can be supplied to the heating element before losses in the wire-air-wall heat transfer pathway become pronounced.

 We use NiCr as the heating element due to its thermal stability and resistance to oxidation at elevated temperatures, and incorporate pyrolytic graphite sheets (PGS) to provide high in-plane thermal conductivity for passive lateral heat spreading.
-To support rapid prototyping and straightforward integration into interactive systems, we implement modules as slim, mechanically flexible circular pads (15~mm diameter, 2.8~mm thick) that can be mounted on curved or planar surfaces and configured with one or multiple TPPs (Fig.~\ref{fig:concept}E--I).
+To support rapid prototyping and straightforward integration into interactive systems, we implement modules as slim, mechanically flexible circular pads (15~mm diameter, 2.8~mm thick) that can be mounted on curved or planar surfaces and configured with one or multiple TPPs (Fig.~\ref{fig:concept}E--J).

 To demonstrate the ease with which these modules can be driven, we designed an electrical driver board (Fig.~\ref{fig:electric}).
 We implemented a common electrical pinout for driving both configurations shown in (Fig.~\ref{fig:concept}F--G) -- the quartet of four smaller TPPs and the single TPP.
 The electronic driver board is capable of operating up to ten such modules, enabling simultaneous operation of up to forty TPPs in the quartet configuration or ten in the single TPP configuration shown.
 The modules connect to the driver board via zero-insertion-force connectors (Fig. \ref{fig:electric}C).
 Each TPP is driven by brief, voltage-controlled electrical pulses (0.5–100 ms) supplied by an external programmable power supply and gated by a MOSFET switch.
 Pulse timing is generated directly on the microcontroller unit (MCU), which interfaces with a host computer and delivers gate-drive signals to the MOSFETs.
 Each gate is connected to a pull-down resistor, $R_\mathrm{pd}$, to prevent floating when inactive (Fig. \ref{fig:electric}B).
 Additional system-level details are provided in Appendix \ref{appx:tables}.